-The Aldridge Foundation is the operational name of The Rodney Aldridge Charitable Trust, a charity regulated by the Charity Commission for England and Wales (no 1102285).
+The Aldridge Foundation is the operational name of the Aldridge Foundation CIO, a charity regulated by the Charity Commission for England and Wales (no 1170932).
 For more information please visit the Charity Commission website.
 Our Trustees are:

 Sir Rod Aldridge, OBE